 Nanoanalytics

-As semiconductor technology continues to shrink device sizes, precise information on the structure and composition of low-dimensional systems and nanoscale devices becomes essential.
-The physical properties of these materials are often determined by atomic-scale features, making advanced characterization techniques crucial.
-This Core Research Area focuses on understanding the fundamental structure-property relationships of nanomaterials through high-sensitivity, high-resolution experimental and modeling tools.
+As opto-electronic technology continues to shrink device sizes, precise information on the structure and composition of low-dimensional systems and nanoscale devices becomes essential.
+The physical properties of the materials are often determined by atomic-scale features, making advanced characterization techniques crucial.
+This Core Research Area focuses on understanding the fundamental structure-property relation of nanomaterials through high-sensitivity, high-resolution experimental and modeling tools.

 This CReA aims to: